polyaxon/polyaxon/docs/references/polyaxonfile-yaml-specification/hptuning.md

 ## Overview

+The hptuning can be used with polyaxon files of `kind: group`, and creates a queue of experements, based on the hyperparameter tuning options defined.

 The hptuning defines `seed`, `concurrency`, `search algorithm`, `early_stopping`, `matrix`.

 In general the hptuning defines some values that must be unique for